secureCodeBox/secureCodeBox/documentation/docs/contributing/integrating-a-scanner/parser-dir.md

 ```

 If your parser does not require any external dependencies, A multi-stage build is not needed.
-Instead, A simpler Dockerfile can be used.
+Instead, a simpler Dockerfile can be used.

 ```dockerfile
 ARG namespace